jestjs/jest/docs/API.md

 *Note: this method was previously called `autoMockOff`.
 When using `babel-jest`, calls to `disableAutomock` will automatically be hoisted to the top of the code block.
 Use `autoMockOff` if you want to explicitly avoid this behavior.*

 ### `jest.enableAutomock()`
-Re-enables automatic mocking in the module loader.
+Enables automatic mocking in the module loader.

 *Note: this method was previously called `autoMockOn`.
 When using `babel-jest`, calls to `enableAutomock` will automatically be hoisted to the top of the code block.
 Use `autoMockOn` if you want to explicitly avoid this behavior.*